Frequently Asked Questions

 How many files does the ERC review every year, and what kinds of files?

-The ERC currently manages two streams of case files referred to it by the RCMP: one stream under the RCMP Act and RCMP Regulations as amended in November 2014; and, another under the former legislation for cases that were commenced within the RCMP prior to November 2014.
+The ERC currently manages two streams of cases referred to it by the RCMP: one stream under the RCMP Act and RCMP Regulations as amended in November 2014; and, another under the former legislation for cases that were commenced within the RCMP prior to November 2014.
+Additional details may be found at this link - Cases Subject to Review.

 In what ways is the ERC independent - who does it report to?

-The ERC is an independent impartial administrative tribunal working at arm's length from the Government of Canada.
-It is distinct from and independent of the RCMP and other bodies – which is essential to maintaining the impartiality of the ERC and of the work it does.
+The ERC is an independent administrative tribunal working at arm's length from the Government of Canada.
+It is distinct from and independent of the RCMP and other bodies, with its own Chief Executive Officer and deputy head (the Chairperson of the ERC).
+This is essential to maintaining the impartiality of the ERC and of the work it does.
 The mandate of the ERC is set out in Part II of the RCMP Act.

 What is the structure of the ERC and how many employees does it have?

-The RCMP Act provides for the appointment by the Governor in Council of a full-time ERC Chair, a full or part-time Vice Chair and up to three additional members.
+The RCMP Act provides for the appointment by the Governor in Council of a full-time ERC Chair, a full or part-time Vice Chair and up to three additional members full or part time.
 The Chair is the chief executive officer of the ERC and has supervision over and direction of the work and staff of the ERC.

 How does the work of the ERC differ from that of the Civilian Review and Complaints Commission (CRCC) for the RCMP?